The Crisis of Parliamentary Democracy: Preface to the Second Edition

 Schmitt argues that "What numerous parliaments in various European and non-European states have produced in the way of a political elite of hundreds of successive ministers justifies no great optimism.
 But worse and destroying almost every hope, in a few states, parliamentarism has already produced a situation in which all public business has become an object of spoils and compromise for the parties and their followers, and politics, far from being the concern of an elite, has become the despised business of a rather dubious class of persons."
 So on the one hand, this is a 'practical-technical hypothesis', which can be shown to be true or false based on evidence of whether it actually guarantees the best selection of political leaders.
 But the conviction, or belief in parliamentarism is also based on a more principled belief in discussion and openness.
 But this is likewise valid only insofar as public discussion is taken seriously and implemented.
 Discussion is not merely negotiation - it's about a conflict of opinions, with reasons given in order to persuade others of the truth or justice of one's own opinion, not a struggle of interest: "To discussion belong shared convictions as premises, the willingness to be persuaded, independence of party ties, freedom from selfish interests.
 Most people today would regard such disinterestedness as scarcely possible.
 But even this skepticism belongs to the crisis of parliamentarism."
-Moreover, "Moreover, "In the history of political ideas, there are epochs of great energy and times becalmed, times of motionless status quo.
+Moreover, "In the history of political ideas, there are epochs of great energy and times becalmed, times of motionless status quo.
 Thus the epoch of monarchy is at an end when a sense of the principle of kingship, of honor, has been lost, if bourgeois kings appear who seek to prove their usefulness and utility instead of their devotion and honor.
 The external apparatus of monarchical institutions can remain standing very much longer after that.
 But in spite of it monarchy's hour has tolled.
 The convictions inherent in this and no other institution then appear antiquated; practical justifications for it will not be lacking, but it is only an empirical question whether men or organizations come forward who can prove themselves just as useful or even more so than these kings and through this simple fact brush aside monarchy."